Dhaimadoshi/whimsy/README.md

 The release bundles Whimsy's only dependency: the [Apache BCEL] library, but renames its packages to avoid any possibility of conflict.

-The fatjar also includes test fixtures to help you build your own tests.
+The fatjar also includes debugplugin.test fixtures to help you build your own tests.
 Those depend on the TestNG library (built with version 6.11 but should be more broadly compatible), which is **not** bundled in.